7owan/Shipment-Tracker/README.md

 Instructions:

-Place hammond_shipment_tracker.exe in a directory along with a .env file and all the spreadsheets you wish to update.
+Place shipment_tracker.exe in a directory along with a .env file and all the spreadsheets you wish to update.

 Inside of your .env file include the following: